Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/README.md

 You can remove the calibration checker pattern at this stage if you want to.
 It is no longer needed.

 ## **1. Gathering Test Images**
 Place the object you want to reconstruct in the calibrated region, and make sure its features are clearly visible in both the calibrated mirrors.
-Capture as many images you want with the test object in various positions, making sure the camera remains in the same position as during calibration.
+Capture as many images as you want with the test object in various positions, making sure the camera remains in the same position as during calibration.
 Finally, make exactly **one copy** of each captured image, so that there are two images for each scene.
 The idea is to use the copies for working with the mirrored views later.

 The **naming** of these image files is important.
 The basename should be the same (we use 'Image') followed by a natural number.
 To keep things simple, we use odd numbers for original views and even numbers for the reflected view copies, and assume that the pairs are arranged consecutively i.e., image 1 is paired with image 2, image 3 with image 4, and so on.
 This provides a quick way of working with any pair of images.